Ace in the Hole (1951 film): Plot

-Five days into the event, Leo develops pneumonia and is given 12 hours to live.
-Tatum sends a news flash: Leo will be rescued in 12 hours.
-However, Smollett tells him that shoring up the walls is now impossible due to the drilling.
-In a hypoxemic daze, Leo tells Tatum there is a fifth-year anniversary present for Lorraine in their bedroom.
+Five days into the event, Leo develops pneumonia and is given twelve hours to live.
+Tatum sends a news flash to Nagel: Leo will be rescued in twelve hours.
+However, Smollett tells him that shoring up the cave walls is now impossible due to the drilling.
+Leo tells Tatum that there is a fifth-year anniversary present for Lorraine in their bedroom.
 Tatum forces a reluctant Lorraine to open the gift, a fur stole, and Tatum makes her wear it.
 She protests, and Tatum begins to choke her with the stole.
-She stabs Tatum with the pair of scissors, and Tatum drives away.
+She stabs Tatum with a pair of scissors, and he drives away to the local church.

-Tatum takes the local priest to Leo to administer his last rites, and Leo dies.
-Tatum announces to the crowd that Leo died, proclaiming, "the circus is over."
+Tatum takes the local priest to Leo to administer his last rites, and Leo dies shortly thereafter.
+Tatum announces this to the crowd, proclaiming that "the circus is over."
 The other reporters send off the story to their newspapers ahead of Tatum.
-The carnival and crowd pack up to leave, and Lorraine is among them looking for a ride.
-Stumbling into his room and ridiculed by the other reporters, Cook tells Tatum that Nagel has fired him for letting other newspapers break the story of Leo's death.
+The carnival and crowd pack up to leave, and Lorraine hitch-hikes out of town.
+Tatum stumbles into his room, where Cook tells him that Nagel has fired him for letting other newspapers break the story of Leo's death.
 Tatum calls Nagel and tries to confess to killing Leo and purposely delaying the rescue, but Nagel hangs up on him without hearing his confession.
-Tatum and Cook drive back to the Sun-Bulletin offices, where Tatum tries to get back his position there.
-He collapses from his wound and dies.
+Tatum and Cook drive back to the Sun-Bulletin offices, where a drunken Tatum asks Boot for his job back.
+He collapses from his stab wound and dies beneath an embroidered sign reading "Tell The Truth".